 Education Entry Payment

-- have not received Education Entry Payment in the last 12 months
+- haven’t had an Education Entry Payment in the last 12 months

-Education Entry Payment is a taxable payment of $208 paid once each year.
+Education Entry Payment is a lump sum taxable payment of $208 a year.

 - on or after the start date of your course, or